huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_table.md

 ## Import

 DLI table can be imported by `id`.
+It is composed of the name of database which table belongs and the name of table, separated by a slash.
 For example,

 ```
-terraform import huaweicloud_dli_table.example database.table
+terraform import huaweicloud_dli_table.example <database_name>/<table_name>
 ```